frjo/hugo-theme-zen/README.md

 The language selector will link to a translation of the current page if it exist and to the front page if it does not.

-For "rtl" languages add a `dir` parameter to the language configuration.
+For "rtl" languages add a `languageDirection` parameter (added in Hugo v0.67.1) to the language configuration.
 If not added it will default to "ltr".

 ```
 languages: